 Legoland Florida is located in Winter Haven, about a half hour south of Disney.
 Legoland opened in 2011 and we visited in 2012.
 On this recent visit, the rides and facilities still looked shiny and new!

-We drove to Legoland on a Monday morning.
+We drove to Legoland Florida on a Monday morning.
 We arrived right after it opened at 10am.
 My cousin and her kids have annual passes, which included free parking in the lot.
 As we expected, a random Monday in January was a great time to visit Legoland – it was not crowded and we hardly waited on line for rides.

 On this trip, baby girl and I visited one theme park and we chose Legoland partly because cousin is a member, but also because there are some great deals on tickets for the general public.
-I got a 2-for-1 special and paid less than $100 for baby girl and I to visit (this offer expires 2/28/2017).
-This was a promotion offered directly through the Legoland site, but I found it on Mouse Savers Legoland page.
+I highly recommend checking out UNDERCOVER TOURIST. to buy your Legoland (and other Orlando) tickets.
+CLICK ON THE LINK BELOW TO SAVE OVER 30%!

 Legoland is an amusement park with a Lego theme.
 The biggest draw is the rides, most of which are suited for ages 3 and up.
 Baby girl, age 5 (and 42” tall) was able to go on almost all of the rides.
-There are plenty of dry rides, but there is also a water park in the back.
+There are plenty of dry rides, but there is also a water park at Legoland Florida.
 The water rides are only open from the beginning of March until the beginning of October and although the water park was a highlight of our August 2012 trip, we didn’t even feel like we were missing out this go around!
 Plus the temperature was only in the high 60s/low 70s so clearly not a great day to get wet!

-My kids are not huge Lego fans, but we have seen The Lego Movie and The Lego Batman Movie as well as the recent Lego Ninjago flick.
+Baby girl is a huge Lego fan!
+We have seen The Lego Movie and The Lego Batman Movie as well as the recent Lego Ninjago flick.
 At Legoland Florida, you can meet and greet with those characters, along with Ninjago in the new Ninjago World!
-The girls loved this new ride, and honestly my daughter doesn’t even know what Ninjago is!
+The girls loved this new ride!